elseano/rundown/_testdata/on_failure.md

   Fail Case
   ✖ Running (Failed)

-  You should only see me during a failure
+  You should only see me during a failure.

+  Please install the command.

-exit status 127
+❌ Error - exit status 127 in:

-✖ Aborted due to failure.
+  1: #!/usr/bin/env bash
+  2:
+  3: set -Eeuo pipefail
+  4:
+  5: failed

+SCRIPT: line 5: failed: command not found